Finding changes in slope direction

 This is the feature class that contains the z-values you want to evaluate.

-- Level Features (From = To)—Finds all features where the from z-value is equal to the to z-value or do not trend in a consistent direction.
+- Level Features (From = To)—Finds all non-monotonic features and features where the from z-value is equal to the to z-value

 - Downhill Features (From > To)—Finds all non-monotonic features and features where the from z-value is greater than the to z-value